bforbesc/the-data-scientist-compendium/6_Shell.md

 | # use as input previous code
 && # run second command only if first one run sucessfully ; # run commands sequentially
-* # which means "match zero or more characters"
+* # all items/ "match zero or more characters"
 ? # matches a single character, so 201?.txt will match 2017.txt or 2018.txt, but not 2017-01.txt
 $ # get the variable's value
 $@ # all of the command-line parameters given to the script